commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 NB: ACTUAL COST OF PLATFORM is 0 CCC thus actually you are paying only Chain fee.
 Platform Surcharge will be actuated at the end of 1Q 2023

+Membership upgrade tool (Example from Green to Bronze) will be available in commercio app soon.